eclipse-dataspace-cap/cap-ontology/README.md

 This repositiry contains the ontology - schema and shapes - files related to the conformity assessment.

-The main website is located [here](TODO).
+The main website is located [here](https://eclipse-dataspace-cap.github.io/).

-For questions about the project, use the website [issues](https://github.com/eclipse-dataspace-cap/cap-website/issues).

 The questions / issues about the ontology, use this project [issues](https://github.com/eclipse-dataspace-cap/cap-ontology/issues).

+## Contributions

+The framework used to build the ontology is [LinkML](https://linkml.io/)